shuhei/knowledge/berlin.md

 - BRLO - A brewery in Kreuzberg.
 Delicious but a bit pricy food.
 A big beer garden in summer.
 - Straßenbräu - A brewery in Friedrichshain
 - Birra - An Italian craft beer bar in Prenzlauer Berg
-- Lager Lager - A craft beer bar of nice atmosphere
+- Lager Lager - A craft beer bar of nice atmosphere.
+Also sells cans, bottles and growler fill!
+- Lager Lager Mitte - A craft beer shop that sells cans, bottles and growler fill.
 - Two Fellas Brewery - A classy bar with a beer garden.
 Simple and delicious pizza.
 Irish music every Sunday night.
 - [Muse](http://www.museberlin.com/) - A restaurant with beer by Fuerst Wiacek